MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 Additional considerations for specific capabilities:

-- For the process mining desktop application, install [Power Automate Process Mining](minit/how-to-start-with-minit-desktop-application.md).
+- For the Power Automate Process Mining desktop app, install [Power Automate Process Mining](minit/how-to-start-with-minit-desktop-application.md).

 - To customize your report, you need to [set up your Power BI workspace](process-mining-pbi-workspace.md) and [register the process mining service principal in Azure AD](process-mining-pbi-workspace.md#install-azure-tools).